LMS Book Series

 Ideally a student text should be accessible to a first-year research student working alone.
 Texts are frequently based on graduate courses given by the authors.
-Translations of successful books and proceedings of suitable instructional conferences are also considered.
-To date, the series contains over 80 titles.
+Translations of successful books and edited notes from suitable research schools are also considered.
+To date, the series contains over 85 titles.

 Camera-ready copy or TeX files are usually provided by the author, and books are 150–400 pages in length.
 The benefits of low-cost production are passed on to purchasers via modest pricing of the soft-cover versions.

 Published by Princeton University Press (This series is now closed to new submissions)

 The original series was founded in 1968 by the Society and Academic Press; the second series was launched by the Society and Oxford University Press in 1983.
 In January 2003, the series moved again and new titles were published by Princeton University Press up until 2013.

 The aim of this series was to publish authoritative accounts of current research in mathematics and high-quality expository works bringing the reader to the frontiers of research.
 Of particular interest were topics that had developed rapidly in the previous ten years but that had reached a certain level of maturity.
 Clarity of exposition is important and each book should be accessible to those commencing work in its field.